mccoyh/CS-362-Project/AudioToTxt/README.md

 ##### Parameters
 - caption_srt : The path to a caption file.
 #### getCaptionAtFrame(int frame)
 This function returns the subtitle for a given frame.
+Subtitles timestamps are in hundreths of a second not frames (convert to hundreths of a second).
 ##### Parameters
 - frame : The frame to retrieve a subtitle.
+Subtitles timestamps are in hundreths of a second not frames.
+Please convert frames to hundreths of a second.
 #### getNumCaptions()
 This function gets the number of subtitle blocks stored in the class.
 ##### Returns